Nitrokey/nethsm/docs/system-design.md

 [RFC 4330]: https://tools.ietf.org/html/rfc4330

+**Ext-FirmwareUpdate**: The current design allows for in-band updates of the _System Software_ only.
+Notably, this does _not_ include updates of CPU microcode as Muen has no support for this, instead choosing to delegate this to the _Firmware_. _Firmware_ updates are to be deployed through BMC.
+If in-band update of platform _Firmware_ is desired, this can be implemented as an extension which could take the form of a USB key containing a special Muen-based system with the additional software (`flashrom` et al.) required.
+Note that additional threats and attack surface (ability to write to the system flash) should be carefully considered in the development of such a system.

 ### Linux-based Subjects {#sec-dd-ta-ls}

 All Linux-based Muen subjects that are integrated in the system will be built on a common base.
 We use the term "minimized Linux" to refer to this base, which is a collection of: